How to Find the Best Tax Relief Company

 In many cases, however, tax issues can be too complicated and time-consuming to handle on your own.
 If you don't want to negotiate with the IRS on your own, the FTC recommends the following:

-- Work with a tax professional who can represent you in front of the IRS — this includes CPAs, Enrolled Agents, and tax attorneys.
+- Work with a tax professional who can represent you in front of the IRS or State — this includes CPAs, Enrolled Agents, and tax attorneys.

 - Choose a local professional who can provide you with a face-to-face meeting to talk about your options and their fees.

-- Be leary about claims that a company can eliminate interest or promises that you will qualify for a program before anyone's looked closely at your tax situation.
+- Be leery about claims that a company can eliminate interest or promises that you will qualify for a program before anyone's looked closely at your tax situation.

 - Review the company's refund policy and cancellation fees if you make an upfront payment.

-TaxCure makes it easy to follow this advice and get tax relief services that really help by connecting you directly to local tax pros.
+TaxCure makes it easy to follow this advice and get tax services and/or tax debt services that really help by connecting you directly to local tax pros.
+More importantly, you can even filter tax professionals by whether they offer a free consultation.

 Get Help With Tax Resolution Today

-Now that you understand how to find the best tax resolution company, it's time to reach out to a local tax pro.
-Use TaxCure to find a tax pro experienced with your unique situation.
+Now that you understand how to find the best tax resolution or the best tax relief companies, it's time to reach out to a local tax professional.
+Use TaxCure to find a tax pro experienced with your unique tax situation.
 Or, to learn more about how TaxCure works, call us at 1 (866) 517-7550 to talk directly with one of our founders.